gbuurman/ibis4manual/docs/source/gettingStarted/helloIbis.rst

          </Pipeline>
      </Adapter>

-An adapter is a service that is triggered by a receiver and executes a pipeline in response.
+An adapter (HelloDockerWorld) is a service that is triggered by a receiver and executes a pipeline in response.
 The ``<Receiver>`` tag defines the receiver, while the ``<Pipeline>`` tag defines the pipeline.